Cookies help us deliver our services.

 Biography

 After all the years of having a hobby of SWLing, CB radio and refurbing vintage audio and radio equipment I finally decided to get my amateur license.
 CB was a lot of fun in the mid to late 70's but the early 80's on the old gang started getting married and dropping the radio hobby.
 Fewer new people were on CB that were worth talking to.
 After having enough of politics in southeastern Louisiana I moved to southern California and met a few gents on CB SSB.
 They moved on to ham radio and bugged the living daylights out of me to get my license.
-Getting married and moving into a house I wanted to communicate with the outside world again.
+Getting married and moving into a house I wanted to communicate with the outside world again using a transceiver.
 Still a vintage electronics nut and working in I T I figured let's merge hobby one and two.
 New technology is OK but the old stuff is easier to work on.
-Anyway, all is fun!
+Anyway it is all fun!

 Thanks for visiting,